syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 #### For SfChip

-To deploy the [SfChip](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChip.html) in `Release` mode, you need to initialize the SfChip assemblies in the App.xaml.cs file in the UWP project as shown in the following code sample.
+To deploy the [SfChip](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChip.html) in `Release` mode, you need to initialize the[SfChip](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfChip.html) assemblies in the App.xaml.cs file in the UWP project as shown in the following code sample.

 {% highlight c# %}